Kelvin Kiptum: Eternal Marathon Star - UrduPoint

 Hakizimana called Kiptum a good communicator "who listens a lot".

-At the end of the course in Chicago last year, the coach and runner embraced at the finish line, all their miles logged paying off as they made history.
+At the end of the Chicago race last year, the coach and runner embraced at the finish line, all their miles logged paying off as they made history.

 But Kiptum's rapid rise to fame ended in sudden tragedy on Sunday night.

-He was at the wheel driving from Kaptagat to Eldoret around 11 pm (2000 GMT) when his car rolled, killing him and Hakizimana, according to police.
+He was at the wheel driving from Kaptagat to Eldoret around 11 pm (2000 GMT) when his car veered off the road and hit a tree, killing him and Hakizimana on the spot, according to police.

-Kenyan President William Ruto said Monday that Kiptum was "an extraordinary sportsman" who left a mark on the world.
+Kenyan President William Ruto said Kiptum was "an extraordinary sportsman" who left a mark on the world.

-"Arguably one of the world's finest sportsmen who broke barriers to secure a marathon record," Ruto said on X after the running icon's death, describing Kiptum as "our future".
+"Arguably one of the world's finest sportsmen who broke barriers to secure a marathon record," he said on X, describing Kiptum as "our future".

+Faith Kipyegon, world athlete of the year for women's track, posted a poignant reaction on X of three crying emojis.

+His rival Kipchoge said he was "deeply saddened" by Kiptum's "tragic passing".

 Recent Stories